Cesare Terranova: Prosecuting the Corleonesi

 Terranova made little attempt to hide the fact that his ambition was to bring Luciano Leggio, the boss of the Corleone Mafia Family – known as the Corleonesi – to justice.
-In 1965 Terranova ordered the prosecution of over sixty Corleonesi, including Leggio (Trial Leggio + 63), for a series of murders in Corleone from 1958 to 1963.
+In 1965, Terranova ordered the prosecution of over sixty Corleonesi, including Leggio (Trial Leggio + 63), for a series of murders in Corleone from 1958 to 1963.
 The most prominent victim had been the Mafia-boss of Corleone, Michele Navarra.

 However, the sentence of the Bari Court on 10 June 1969 resulted in acquittals for all the 64 defendants.
 The jury found Leggio guilty of stealing grain in 1948, for which he received a suspended sentence, but he was pronounced not guilty on all other accounts, including the murders of Placido Rizzotto and Navarra.
 The judges and prosecutors received anonymous letters threatening them with death.
 Salvatore Riina – Leggio's eventual successor – was acquitted in 1969 and remained at large until his capture in 1993.

-The Corleonesi were also indicted in the Trial of the 114 related to the First Mafia War that resulted in the Ciaculli Massacre, that was also prepared by Terranova.
+The Corleonesi were indicted in the Trial of the 114 related to the First Mafia War that resulted in the Ciaculli Massacre, that was also prepared by Terranova.
 During an interrogation preparing the trial, Leggio refused to answer questions.
-When in response to one of them, Leggio replied that he could not even recall his own name or his parents, Terranova instructed the clerk: “Write that Leggio does not know whose son he is.”
+When in response to one of them, Leggio replied that he could not even recall his own name or his parents, Terranova instructed the clerk: "Write that Leggio does not know whose son he is."
 Leggio was infuriated with the implication that he was a bastard.
 The incident was the beginning of a deep hatred by Leggio for Terranova.

-“Leggio actually had foam on his lips; he would have killed me on the spot if he could,” Terranova told his wife.
+"Leggio actually had foam on his lips; he would have killed me on the spot if he could," Terranova told his wife.
 The prosecution appealed successfully against the Catanzaro verdict that had acquitted Leggio and had him tried in absentia in 1970.
-This time Leggio was found guilty, although he had left jail after the Catanzaro trial, given the time they had already spent in detention while awaiting trial, and it was not until 1974 that Leggio was finally captured again and taken into custody.
+This time Leggio was found guilty, although he had left jail after the Catanzaro trial, given the time they had already spent in detention while awaiting trial, and it was not until 1974 that Leggio was captured again and taken into custody.

 Antimafia Commission

 After the failure to fight the Mafia through the courts, Terranova changed strategy.
-In May 1972, he was elected as a representative in the Italian Parliament for the Independent Left under the auspices of the Italian Communist Party (PCI).
+In May 1972, he was elected as a representative in the Italian Parliament for the Independent Left, backed by the Italian Communist Party (PCI).
 He became the secretary of the Antimafia Commission that was established in 1963 after the Ciaculli massacre.
 He was re-elected in 1976.
-Terranova together with PCI deputy Pio La Torre wrote the minority report of the Antimafia Commission that was published in 1976, which pointed to links between the Mafia and prominent politicians in particular of the Christian Democrat party (DC - Democrazia Cristiana).
+Terranova together with PCI deputy Pio La Torre wrote the 1976 minority report of the Antimafia Commission, which pointed to links between the Mafia and prominent politicians, in particular of the Christian Democrat party (DC - Democrazia Cristiana).

+The majority in the Commission, chaired by Christian Democrat Luigi Carraro, had refused to incorporate modifications proposed by Terranova and La Torre, who then decided to publish a minority report.
 Terranova had urged his colleagues of the majority to take their responsibility.
 According to the minority report: